Use Mod Podge and fabric to make these decorative light switch covers, turning them from boring to fun in just a few minutes.

 If you have sewing skills, you might choose to finish the same way that she did!
 But you definitely don’t have to do any sewing, and can make the project look pretty dang good without getting fussy.

 If you are a beginner looking for a home decor idea (AND you want to cute-ify your home) then this is your project.
 It’s also a great stash buster for paper or fabric.
 You could even use napkins or tissue paper.
-Learn how to make it below!
+Learn how to make this fun craft below!

 - Light plate & outlet covers